Abell-Kilbourn House: Description

+A garage and barn, garage and office, and servants' residence are associated with the house.

+History

 Abell bought the Winchester Street site in 1895 from D.W.
-Shaffer for $1075 and completed the house the same year.
-The surrounding lands were associated with the Martinsburg Mining, Manufacturing and Improvement Company.
-The electric street railway ran to the rear of the site.
+Shaffer for $1,075 and completed the house the same year.
+The surrounding development was associated with the Martinsburg Mining, Manufacturing and Improvement Company.
 Abell lived in the house until his death in 1905.
 His wife Nora lived there until 1910 when she sold the house to Thomas B. Underhill, who immediately sold it to E.F.
 Millard.
 Millard sold the house a year later to John W. Wilen.
-Wilen sold the house and adjoining lots in 1912 for $3780 to J. M. Rothwell, who then sold the house and lots to Charles W. Kilbourn for $8500.
-Kilbourn died in 1937 and the house was sold in 1938 to George Martin, who retained the house until 1987.
+Wilen sold the house and adjoining lots on July 24, 1912, for $3,780 to J. M. Rothwell, who then sold the house and lots to Charles W. Kilbourn on May 23, 1918, for $8,500.
+Kilbourn died on November 28, 1937.
+In 1938, the house was sold to George Martin, who retained the house until 1987.

 Charles Kilbourn owned the Interwoven Mill in Martinsburg.
 His father invented a knitting machine and started the Kilbourne Knitting Machine Company in 1899 at the Middlesex Mill in New Jersey.
 After a fire, Charles Kilbourn, who by then had inherited the operation of the company, relocated to Martinsburg.
 The Interwoven Mill was the largest manufacturing operation in the Eastern Panhandle of West Virginia.